 Academic Competitive Grants (ACG) and National Science and Mathematics Access to Retain Talent (SMART) Grants were first awarded in 2006-2007.
+Teacher Education Assistance for College and Higher Education (TEACH) Grants were first awarded in 2008-2009.

-1Data Sources: U.S. Department of Education Office of Postsecondary Education, January 2009, Nebraska DAS Supplements and Nebraska CCPE, October 2008.
+1Data Sources: U.S. Department of Education Office of Postsecondary Education, January 2010, Nebraska DAS Supplements and Nebraska CCPE, October 2009.